Vectorial Capacity: A Framework

 Potential Malaria Transmission by Mosquitoes

 Vectorial capacity (VC) describes potential malaria transmission by mosquitoes: after emergence, a mosquito must blood feed on a human to get infected, survive long enough to become infectious, and then blood feed on humans again to transmit.
-The concept is so concise and compelling that if we didn’t have this formula, we would reinvent something just like it.
-In fact, the formula is model-dependent, and wew might want to relax some of the highly restrictive assumptions of that model to use it.
+The logic motivating the concept of vectorial capacity is so compelling that if we didn’t have this formula, we would reinvent it.
+In fact, the formula is model-dependent.
+To use it in other contexts, we must relax some of the highly restrictive assumptions of that model.
 Here, we present a generalized framework for understanding VC as a concept that can be used to compute VC.

 See Related for links to closely related vignettes.